-I have an amazing new job working with filmmakers Paul and Kristina Dalio to change the world through featured film and media:
+I recently embarked on a journey to incubate a media company with an impact lens for filmmakers Paul and Kristina Dalio to change the world through featured film and media:

 Link One: I met Paul and Kristina because of Barbara Ricci, Treasurer of the Arthur Miller Foundation (AMF).